rokudev/dev-doc/docs/FEATURES/monetization/index.md

 next:
   description: ''
 ---

-# Monetization overview

 Whether it be through on-device subscriptions, in-app purchases, or video advertisements, there are many ways to monetize an app on the Roku platform.
 A primary goal for the Roku Publishing Platform is to share this revenue with our app partners.

 ## Monetization terms and options

 Publishers can monetize their apps in a variety of ways, depending on their business models.
 Below is the complete list of app monetization options:

-- **Ad-supported apps —** Apps have the opportunity to monetize their content with video advertisements.
+* **Ad-supported apps —** Apps have the opportunity to monetize their content with video advertisements.
 By default, this is accomplished by entering an inventory split with Roku.
 For more information about Roku's ad monetization options, see our document on monetizing an app with [video advertisements](/docs/features/monetization/video-advertisements.md).
-- **Transactional apps —** A transactional app is any app that requires payment to install, or that monetizes through subscriptions or in-app purchases.
+* **Transactional apps —** A transactional app is any app that requires payment to install, or that monetizes through subscriptions or in-app purchases.
 Apps can enter into a revenue share program with Roku, in which the app receives 80% of net revenue (net of credits, refunds, etc.), while Roku retains 20%.

 Roku manages the billing, ad reports, and payment processing for apps.